Local Foods Initiative

 What is local food?

 It’s pretty simple, really.
 Local foods are the foods we grow, produce or process right here in our own communities.
 However, there is no hard and fast definition as to how far away a food can be grown and still considered local to you – does it have to be in in a 10-mile radius?
 In your county?
 In your state?
-For our purposes, we consider all fruits and vegetables grown North Dakota to be local foods.
+For our purposes, we consider all products grown or raised in North Dakota and sold directly to the end user to be local foods.

 Who is involved?